dataform-co/dataform/content/docs/guides/assertions.md

 select ...
 ```

-The generated assertion will be called: `<original_table_name>_assertions_rowConditions`, as this is just a shorthand for custom row conditions (see below).
+The generated assertion will be called `<original_table_name>_assertions_rowConditions`, because `nonNull` is just shorthand for custom row conditions (see below).

 ## Custom row conditions

 For assertions that require custom logic to be evaluated against rows, use the `rowConditions` property.
-Each row condition should be a SQL expression that is expected to evaluate to `true` if the assertion passes.
+Each row condition should be a SQL expression that is expected to evaluate to `true` if the assertion should pass.

 ```js
 config {